Sruthimalapati/Cardiovascular-Disease-Prediction/README.md

 If you have any questions or suggestions regarding this project, please feel free to reach out to 21211a6628@bvrit.ac.in.

-Feel free to personalize the placeholders, such as Malapati Sruthi Laya Reddy,Praveen Uppari and Dinesh Dama, B V Raju Institute Of Technology Narsapur, A Machine Learning Model for the_earlier Prediction of Cardiovascular Disease.
+Feel free to personalize the placeholders, such as Malapati Sruthi Laya Reddy, Praveen Uppari and Dinesh Dama, B V Raju Institute Of Technology Narsapur, A Machine Learning Model for Earlier Prediction of Cardiovascular Disease.